-How to Use an Ex-Dividend Date Calendar - Cabot Wealth Network
+How to Use an Ex-Dividend Date Calendar

 There isn’t a time when you can buy that would mean you participate in the price drop but not the dividend, so you don’t have to worry about that.

-By the way, I provide a dividend calendar for every month to members of Cabot Dividend Investor, my premium dividend investing advisory.
-Right now our dividend calendar tells me that this month, two of our portfolio holdings will be paying dividends on December 28, with three more coming in the first two weeks of January.
+By the way, I provide a dividend calendar for every month to members of Cabot Dividend Investor, my premium investment advisory.

 If you’re interested in building your own portfolio of stocks that pay you every month, just click here to learn more about Cabot Dividend Investor.

-Note: *This article is periodically updated to reflect market conditions.